 - Helping to identify the present needs of the parish

 - Suggesting practical ways to address those needs

 - Recommending new programs that will fulfill the Church’s mission and address local needs

-Current PPC members are Karyn Lewis (president), Peggy Dull, Shannon Wallace, David Scott, John Abbeyea, Alexandria Anaya, Leslie Newhuis, Terrence Smith, Diane Klupchak and Todd Scheffers.
+Current PPC members are Karyn Lewis (president), Peggy Dull, John Abbeyea, Alexandria Anaya, Leslie Newhuis, Terrence Smith, and Diane Klupchak.

 The overall purpose of the Liturgical Commission is to assist the pastor in preparing and providing for the spiritual development of the members of the parish through liturgical celebrations, significant prayer experiences and spiritual growth programs.